mandrasch/screenreadthis/README.md

 ## Privacy and Imprint

-https://screenreadthis-api-server.onrender.com is hosted on european cloud Instances via render.com, see https://render.com/privacy for more information.
-Contact information / imprint: https://matthias-andrasch.eu/blog/impressum-datenschutz/
+The API server https://screenreadthis-api-server.onrender.com is hosted on european cloud Instances via render.com, see https://render.com/privacy for more information.
+Contact information / imprint: https://matthias-andrasch.eu/blog/impressum-datenschutz/.
+Personally I don't store (or transmit) personal data of visitors using this service.

 ## Credits